 |

-The SERIES (or SER) statement alters timeseries variables (often just called 'series').
-Series variables have no starting symbol like % (scalars) or # (collections), but they may include a frequency indicator !, for instance x!q for x in a quarterly version.
+The SERIES statement alters timeseries variables (often just called 'series').
+Series variables have no starting symbol like % (scalars) or # (collections), may include a frequency indicator !, for instance x!q for x in a quarterly version.
 When Gekko starts up, the default frequency is annual, so x will be understood as x!a.
 A Gekko series can have annual (a), quarterly (q), monthly (m), weekly (w), daily (d) or undated (u) frequency.
+Multidimensional array-series are supported.

 variable[date] = expression; //updating for one period